bpbwaite/redeemcore/README.md

 There are now 3 categories of actions:

-+ 'List': These are events that can be run when someone donates to you in the form of a tip, bits, subscription, new follow, or points.
++ 'Event': These are events that can be run when someone donates to you in the form of a tip, bits, subscription, new follow, or points.
 They are defined by [action fields](#action-fields).
 + 'Initialization': Actions that run only once when the program starts.
 + 'Periodic': Actions run on their own repeatedly.

-The ```actions.json``` file is a list of actions stored in a JSON object.
-Some things to note:
+To edit actions, navigate to the internal web server (default: ```http://raspberrypi:3001```)

 + Order actions based on priority; highest at the top
-+ Events shall run in the listed order
++ Events run in the listed order
 + Give "exact" actions a higher priority than "inexact" actions - unless you want every inexact action to run when a large enough "exact" donation is made
-+ Custom rewards for points are advanced, as they take a message from a viewer to control something.

 ### Action Fields